sangster/spirit_hands/README.md

 ## Usage

+### Rails or Ruby Project Integration

-Ruby 2.0.0+, Rails 3 or 4 only.
-Add to your project Gemfile:
+Ruby 2.0.0+, Rails 3 or 4 or Ruby project, add this to your project Gemfile:

 ```ruby
 group :development, :test do